en0/config-gen/README.md

 # Adapters
 The adapter is responsible for marshaling data between config-gen and the underline storage engine where the values will persist.
-Currently, the only adapter is the ini adapter but the interface is simple if you wanted to build your own or extend an existing one.
+Currently, there are two adapters, redis and ini.
+But the interface is simple if you wanted to build your own or extend an existing one.

 ## INI Adapter